tchoi8/teachingasart/README.md

 Reading assignment for next week:

-- An excerpt from [Democracy and Education](https://www.gutenberg.org/files/852/852-h/852-h.htm) by John Dewey
+- An [excerpt](https://github.com/tchoi8/teachingasart/blob/master/readings/democracyandeducation.md) from [Democracy and Education](https://www.gutenberg.org/files/852/852-h/852-h.htm) by John Dewey
-- An excerpt from [The Experimenters, Chance and design at Black Mountain College](http://press.uchicago.edu/ucp/books/book/chicago/E/bo18291671.html) by Eva Díaz
 - [Black Mountain College](http://albersfoundation.org/teaching/anni-albers/texts/#tab2) by Anni Albers
-- On the Creation of Syllabi. from Notes on Dunce Cap by Jesse Ball. page 28~31
+- [On the Creation of Syllabi](https://github.com/tchoi8/teachingasart/blob/master/readings/creationofsyllabi.md). from Notes on Dunce Cap by Jesse Ball. page 28~31

+Reference

+- The Experimenters, Chance and design at Black Mountain College by Eva Díaz

 Assignment: Create a map that illustrates how you learn something.
 Write a 300 words essay to accompany the map.